johnnymast/redbox-hydrator/README.md

 ## Installation trough archive download

 If you download the package from a website (for example [github.io](https://github.com/johnnymast/redbox-hydrator/) or [phpclasses.org](http://www.phpclasses.org/package/9929-PHP-Quickly-Hydrate-classes-from-arrays.html) or any other) you will need composer installed on your machine.
-The reason for this is that Redbox-scan comes without the require vendor directory which is required to run the package.
+The reason for this is that Redbox-hydrate comes without the vendor directory which is required to run the package.

 First of all if you don't have composer installed you can find it [here](https://getcomposer.org/) follow the instructions and don't get intimidated in fact its really really easy to install.